MaikuB/flutter_local_notifications/flutter_local_notifications/README.md

 ### Notification Actions

 Notifications can now contain actions.
 These actions may be selected by the user when a App is sleeping or terminated and will wake up your app.
 However, it may not wake up the user-visible part of your App; but only the part of it which runs in the background.
+An exception is the Linux implementation: please see details in [Linux limitations](#linux-limitations) chapter.

 This plugin contains handlers for iOS & Android to handle these cases and will allow you to specify a Dart entry point (a function).

 When the user selects a action, the plugin will start a **separate Flutter Engine** which only exists to execute this callback.
+Linux implementation runs this callback in the current main isolate.

 **Configuration**:

-*Android* does not require any configuration.
+*Android* and *Linux* do not require any configuration.

 *iOS* will require a few steps: